 - obtaining advice from relevant Swinburne staff and external organisations, such as the Vision Australia.

-If the Marketing Services and Technology team believes that the matter does not require further attention, they will contact the complainant and inform them of the reasons for not pursuing the matter further.
+If the Marketing team believes that the matter does not require further attention, they will contact the complainant and inform them of the reasons for not pursuing the matter further.

-If the Marketing Services and Technology team deems that the matter warrants further attention, they will:
+If the Marketing team deems that the matter warrants further attention, they will:

 - conduct an audit of the page or website to identify compliance problems and solutions